MarekMatyas/tech201_virtualization/Automation_multimachine.md

 - We populate the database since the connection has been made `node seeds/seed.sj`

+- Lastly, we will have to run the app `node app.js`

 Lastly. we check the functionality in the browser